 If you follow me, you probably know I’ve been having a bit of a love affair with the French Onion Soup Mix ever since I came up with a recipe of my own.
 I think I’ve started what can only be called a collection of dishes.
 Now I know a lot of you are wise to how many ways there are to use that French Onion Soup Mix, but I was a bit behind the curve.
 I was never a fan of it for a few reasons.
 It’s a little costly, I wasn’t happy with all the ingredients and I just wasn’t that familiar with it.
-I used to sprinkle it on a pot roast now and then if I was in a rush and toss the roast in the slow cooker, but that was pretty much the extent of it.
+I used to sprinkle it on a pot roast now and then if I was in a rush and toss the roast in the oven or slow cooker, but that was pretty much the extent of it.
 So now I’m becoming quite a fan.
 (See my post on That Old Lipton Onion Soup Pot Roast Recipe if you’re interested.
 I know ya gotta use that second packet of French Onion Soup Mix!)

 Making French Onion Soup Burgers:

 The burgers themselves are just super easy to make.
 I usually make burgers about four to a pound, about 4 ounces each but for these I wanted to go big, primarily because I wanted to use the onion buns and those are pretty huge.
 So I made each burger about six ounces and used about a tablespoon and a half of the Lipton’s Onion Soup Mix per burger.
 That would be about a packet for 24 ounces (4 burgers) if you’re buying your Lipton’s Onion Soup instead of mixing it up in bulk like I do at my house.
 It’s really not that particular if you use a little more or less because there’s so much else going on with these burgers.
 (And on these burgers!)